oborchers/Fast_Sentence_Embeddings/README.md

 between *unweighted sentence averages*,  *smooth inverse frequency averages*, and *unsupervised smooth inverse frequency averages*.

 Key features of fse are:

-**[X]** Supports Average, SIF, and uSIF Embeddings **[X]** Full support for Gensims Word2Vec and all other compatible classes **[X]** Full support for Gensims FastText with out-of-vocabulary words **[X]** Induction of word frequencies for pre-trained embeddings **[X]** Incredibly fast Cython core routines
+**[X]** Supports Average, SIF, and uSIF Embeddings

+**[X]** Full support for Gensims Word2Vec and all other compatible classes

+**[X]** Full support for Gensims FastText with out-of-vocabulary words

+**[X]** Induction of word frequencies for pre-trained embeddings

+**[X]** Incredibly fast Cython core routines

-**[X]** Dedicated input file formats for easy usage (including disk streaming) **[X]** Ram-to-disk training for large corpora
+**[X]** Dedicated input file formats for easy usage (including disk streaming)

+**[X]** Ram-to-disk training for large corpora

-**[X]** Disk-to-disk training for even larger corpora **[X]** Many fail-safe checks for easy usage
+**[X]** Disk-to-disk training for even larger corpora

+**[X]** Many fail-safe checks for easy usage

 **[X]** Simple interface for developing your own models

-**[X]** Extensive documentation of all functions **[X]** 98% unittest coverage
+**[X]** Extensive documentation of all functions

+**[X]** 98% unittest coverage

 Usage
 -------------

+In the folder nootebooks you can find the following guides:

+**Tutorial.ipynb** offers a detailed walk-through of some of the most important functions fse has to offer.

+**STS-Benchmarks.ipynb** contains an example of how to use the library with pre-trained models to replicate the STS Benchmark results [4] reported in the papers.

 In order to use the **fse** model, you first need some pre-trained gensim word embedding model, which is then used by **fse** to compute the sentence embeddings.